kalagotla/BICSNet-PIV/README.md

 ## ⚙️ Installation (uv + Python 3.12)

-This repo uses `uv` for environment management and locking.
+This repo uses `uv` for environment management and automatically installs the appropriate PyTorch version (GPU/CPU) based on your system.

+### Quick Installation

 ```bash
 # 1) Install uv (if not already)